Gusi/docs.everlaps.com/docs/en/user-guide/races.md

 - **Delete**: Removes all selected drivers from the list of those registered (they will return to *list of available drivers*).

 - **Import**:
-	- **from a local file**: Loads a list of registered drivers from a text file downloaded from internet web site[Everlaps](http://everlaps.com) containing the race registration list.
+	- **from a local file**: Loads a list of registered drivers from a text file downloaded from internet web site [Everlaps](http://everlaps.com) containing the race registration list.
 	- **from internet**: Loads the list directly from internet web site, as long as the web [race password](../race-formats/qualify-finals.md#campos-de-formato) has been introduced.

-	!!! note ""
+	!!! note
 		If a drivers list is imported and there are already drivers registered for the race, only those drivers that are on the list and have not been previously registered will be added.
 Transponder and rank values for drivers already registered will be kept.

 - **Export**: Allows saving the list of registered drivers to a file.